True Grit (2010 film): Accolades

 The film won the Broadcast Film Critics Association Award for Best Young Performer (Hailee Steinfeld) and received ten additional nominations in the following categories: Best Film, Best Actor (Jeff Bridges), Best Supporting Actress (Steinfeld), Best Director, Best Adapted Screenplay, Best Cinematography, Best Art Direction, Best Costume Design, Best Makeup, and Best Score.
 The ceremony took place on January 14, 2011.

 It was nominated for two Screen Actors Guild Awards: Best Actor in a Leading Role (Bridges) and Best Actress in a Supporting Role (Steinfeld).
 The ceremony took place on January 30, 2011.

 It was nominated for eight British Academy Film Awards: Best Film, Best Actor in a Leading Role (Bridges), Best Actress in a Leading Role (Steinfeld), Best Adapted Screenplay, Best Cinematography, Best Production Design, Best Costume Design.
 Roger Deakins won the award for Best Cinematography.

 It was nominated for 10 Academy Awards, but won none: Best Picture, Best Director, Best Adapted Screenplay, Best Actor (Bridges), Best Supporting Actress (Steinfeld), Best Art Direction, Best Cinematography, Best Costume Design, Best Sound Mixing, and Best Sound Editing.
 When told of all the nominations, the Coen brothers stated, "Ten seems like an awful lot.
 We don't want to take anyone else's."

+Legacy

+The film has maintained its stature over time with Comic Book Resources noting "Fifteen years after True Grit was released, it's become even clearer to see how the film made its impact on the Western genre."
+Nick Stanforth of Boy Genius Report has called the film "one of the rare remakes that arguably surpasses its predecessor" and Debopriyaa Dutta of /Film praised the film for being more faithful, showing a more book-accurate Rooster Cogburn than the one that was "diluted in the 1969 version."

 Home media

 True Grit was released on DVD and Blu-ray on June 7, 2011.

-In 2023, the film became the final movie sent by Netflix through mail, ultimately ending the company's 25-year-old service of mailing DVDs and Blu-Rays.
+In 2023, the film became the final movie sent by Netflix through mail, ultimately ending the company's 25-year-old service of mailing DVDs and Blu-rays.